jmcuneo/cs4241-the-other-one-a25/README.md

 * Ashley Fontaine
     * Research into Libraries and Canvas, Research into AnalyserNode, implementing basic webpage and Canvas
 * Conor McCoy
-    * Research into AudioMotion, looking into the demo for AudioMotion,
+    * Research into AudioMotion, looking into the demo for AudioMotion.
+Attempted to get an audio player interface, but wasn't able to get it linked to the visualizer.